Blendify/blender-manual/trunk/blender_docs/manual/addons/io_dae.rst

 Sort by Object Name
    Make sure the exported objects are exported in Sort order of their Names Keep Bind Info
+   Each bone can have two custom properties:

+   * rest_mat: an array of 16 values representing the restpose matrix at time of import
+   * bind_mat: an array of 16 values representing the bindpose matrix at time of import

+   If the bind_mat is defined then use that matrix as bindmatrix of the bone If the rest_mat is defined then use that matrix as the restmatrix of the bone This correspondents with the same custom properties from the Collada Importer.
-   If a bone contains the special custom property bind_mat (16 float values of a 4*4 Matrix) the bind_mat is exported instead of the bone's restpose matrix (Needed when handling rigs that where originally made with a biond pose (which Blender does not support) Limit Precision
+   Bind_mat and rest_mat are needed when handling rigs that where originally made with a bind pose (which Blender does not support) Limit Precision
    Take care to use at max 5 digits after the comma. good for debugging when you want to compare values